 Peripheral Arterial Disease of the Legs

-What is peripheral arterial disease of the legs?
+What is peripheral arterial disease (PAD)?

 Peripheral arterial disease is also called peripheral vascular disease.
-This topic focuses on peripheral arterial disease of the legs, the area where it is most common.

-What causes PAD?
+What causes it?

 What are the symptoms?

-How is PAD diagnosed?
+How is it diagnosed?

-How is it treated?
+How is PAD treated?

 Health Tools help you make wise health decisions or take action to improve your health.